Last updated on May 15th, 2019

-- A Naturalization Certificate – documentation verifying new citizens have completed the requisite naturalization requirements (i.e. the naturalization exam and taken the oath of citizenship in their pledge of allegiance to the United States Constitution).
+- A Naturalization Certificate – Documentation verifying new citizens have completed the requisite naturalization requirements (i.e. the naturalization exam and the oath of citizenship).

-- A Certificate of Citizenship – should you be unable to locate either you Naturalization Certificate or your Certificate of Citizenship, you may seek a replacement via filing of the N-565 form located on www.uscis.gov.
+- A Certificate of Citizenship – Should you be unable to locate either of the documents above, your Naturalization Certificate or your Certificate of Citizenship may also be required.
+You may seek a replacement by filing the N-565 form with USCIS.

 - A passport (expired or new).

-- A Consular Report detailing birth abroad – report detailing a U.S. citizen born in another country to United States Citizens.
+- A Consular Report Detailing Birth Abroad – A report detailing a U.S. citizen born in another country to United States Citizens.

 Additionally, any paperwork containing photo identification, issued and certified by the United States government, may be useful, or even sufficient, in proving your United States citizenship.